Key takeaways:

 Domain age

 Over time, domains accumulate history—whether good or bad.
-A consistently active and well-maintained domain are viewed as more trustworthy and credible.
+A consistently active and well-maintained domain is viewed as more trustworthy and credible.
 Add to that, older domain names have had more time to build trust, credibility, and authority, which adds SEO value.

 You can check a domain’s age using tools like Whois Lookup, which also reveals how the domain has been used over time.